makrai/notes/vazquez-romero20-depress-speech-ensamb-cnn.md

     * optimized by selecting the best config from an exhaustive experiment
   * ensemble learning strategy for fusing several 1d-CNN machines
     * the performance of these individual systems is improved
-    * Ensemble CNN models have been successfully used in other speech- and audio-related tasks, such as automatic speech recognition [39], speech emotion recognition [40], or acoustic scene classification [43]
+    * Ensemble CNN models have been successfully used in other speech~ and audio-related tasks eg automatic speech recognition [39], speech emotion recognition [40], or acoustic scene classification [43]
     * not used previously for automatic depression detection from speech
 * privacy: An important issue in real-world speech-based health applications
   * In the DAIC-WOZ dataset, participants completed consent forms to allow